Warsame95/ECS-Project/README.md

 # ECS-Project

-This project delivers a fully automated, containerised deployment of the open-source Memos application.
+This project delivers a fully automated, containerised deployment of the open-source <a href="https://github.com/usememos/memos"><strong>Memos</strong></a> application.
 Infrastructure is provisioned with Terraform; the application is built and deployed through CI/CD pipelines that handle the full lifecycle from build to destroy.
 It demonstrates an end-to-end DevOps workflow using infrastructure-as-code and automated orchestration.

 ### Project Overview